luzny274/PhaseVortexGen_iSCAT/README.md

 ### amp_control_multiple-imgs.ino
 This program includes files image\<number\>.h, where number goes from 1 to 9, and draws it using the deflectors.
 You can change the image being drawn by selecting a corresponding number on the keypad connected to arduino.

+You can then measure the drawing performance using \# button on the keypad.
+The information is then printed in the corresponding serial port with bitrate 9600bps.

 ## Settings